NY legislators rewriting gun laws after Supreme Court ruling

 New rules being rushed through an emergency session of the Legislature would allow many more gun owners to apply for a license to carry a concealed weapon, but would seek to set new restrictions on where firearms can be carried.

 Lawmakers and Gov. Kathy Hochul’s staff had hoped to have a vote Thursday, but work drafting the bills was unfinished when the day ended at midnight.
-Work continued early Friday.
+Work continued until shortly before 1:30 a.m.
+Friday, and was set to resume later in the day.

 People are also reading…